-Reading for Pleasure
+1. Reading for Pleasure

 For whatever reason, I have always read upside down.
-I have no idea why this is, but I absolutely love, and I mean love, to read with my feet in the air while lying on the couch.
+I have no idea why this is, but I absolutely love — and I mean love — to read with my feet in the air while lying on the couch.
 Ever since I was a little kid, I remember throwing myself down, my feet on the couch’s back, and settling in for an afternoon of reading.

-Reading for Information
+4. Reading for Information

-Reading for Inspiration
+3. Reading for Inspiration

 When we read for inspiration, we can find the middle space between reading for pleasure and for information.
 Some say that we read to know that we are not alone.
 Some say we read to connect to the collective intelligence of the universe.
 And others say we read to take the next step on our personal journeys.
-I would agree that all of these are true.
+I would say that all of these are true.

-While reading for inspiration, you may not need to take notes, but nodding off mid chapter would likely defeat the point of finding inspiration.
+While reading for inspiration, you may not need to take notes, but nodding off mid-chapter would likely defeat the point of finding inspiration.
 Reading for inspiration is reading to reconnect a frayed connection, and you have to pay attention to make that happen.

-Reading to Share
+4. Reading to Share

 Not until the 17th century did humans even consider reading silently to themselves.
 We are group-minded creatures and have always shared information aloud: stories, poetry, songs, histories, and government edicts.
 In fact, until the 17th century, people would expect that if you pulled out a book you would share the information and read it aloud to everyone present.
 To read silently would have been rude.

-If you happen to have a person under the age of ten sitting around, then you likely read aloud quite a bit, even if inconsistently like me.
+If you happen to have a person under the age of ten in your household, then you likely read aloud quite a bit, even if inconsistently like me.
 Reading aloud changes the relationship between people.
 When we read in a group, the reader takes the attention from all other activities.
 If you spend any time with a toddler, you know that it is impossible for a small child to ignore a book.
 When my kids were little, we would pull out a book and they would instantly race over to see the pictures and hear the story.

 When we read, we have to set our mindset for the purpose.
 What do we want to achieve?
 What do we want to gain from the reading?
 How much attention and dedication will the reading require?
 Do we need to take notes, be super-alert, or access other resources while reading?